 IP, DNS, WebRTC, and IPv6 Leaks

 It has strong protection against IP and DNS leaks too.
-I ran DNS and IP leak tests using an independent tool, and VPN.ac successfully hid my IP address.
+I ran DNS and IP leak tests using our own tool, and VPN.ac successfully hid my IP address.

 It’s also nice that it provides protection against IPv6 leaks, which is something many VPNs neglect.